 Intermunicipal Development Plans

-The Town of Strathmore and Wheatland County are working collaboratively to develop a new Intermunicipal Collaboration Framework (ICF) and Intermunicipal Development Plan (IDP).
+The Town of Strathmore and Wheatland County worked collaboratively to develop an Intermunicipal Development Plan (IDP).

-• guide future growth and development in the area
+• guide future growth and development in the area, and

-• address land use planning issues and opportunities, and
+• address land use planning issues and opportunities.

-Both an ICF and IDP are required through the Municipal Government Act (MGA) between municipalities that share a common boundary.
-Currently, the Town and County do not have an ICF or IDP in place, therefore, to meet MGA requirements these projects have been initiated
+The IDP is required through the Municipal Government Act (MGA) between municipalities that share a common boundary.
+Prior to December 2024, the Town and County did not have an IDP in place, therefore, to meet MGA requirements these projects were initiated

 Project Timeline